Wheel Alignment Angles and Adjustment Procedures

 With the constant introduction of new vehicle designs, wheel alignment procedures and technologies are constantly evolving.
 Throughout this lesson, we will discuss advanced alignment angles, highlighting when and how to make adjustments.
 Based on data gathering through inspection, we will learn when to start looking for damaged parts instead of just doing adjustments.

-TIA Basic Automotive Tire Service (ATS) Certification Training - Module 1
+TIA Basic Automotive Tire Service (ATS) Certification Training - Part A

 The Tire Industry Association (TIA) developed the Basic Automotive Tire Service (ATS) Training Program to provide technicians with the proper procedures for servicing passenger and light truck tires.
 Basic Automotive Tire Service (ATS) is a 200-level minimum skills training and certificate program that outlines and explains the guidelines for servicing passenger and light truck tire and wheel assemblies.
 It includes the step-by-step procedures for: lifting the vehicle; removing the assembly; demounting, mounting and inflating; balancing; tire repair; and wheel installation.
 Basic ATS places special emphasis on the relationship between torque and clamping force so technicians have a thorough understanding of the necessary steps to ensure wheel retention on steel and aluminum wheels.